You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 You should check with your mortgage lender or insurance broker or insurance company if you are uncertain about whether you have mortgage repayment protection insurance.
 You should also check exactly what it covers and ensure that it suits your situation.

-The National Consumer Agency publishes detailed information on payment protection insurance in general.
+The Competition and Consumer Protection Commission publishes detailed information on payment protection insurance in general.